cvxgrp/qcqp/README.md

 Constructing and solving problems
 ---------------------------------
 QCQPs must be represented using the standard CVXPY syntax.
-In order for the problem to be accepted, the problem must have a quadratic objective function and quadratic constraints.
+In order for the problem to be accepted by ``QCQP``, the problem must have a quadratic objective function and quadratic constraints.
-To apply the Suggest and Improve methods on a QCQP, the corresponding CVXPY problem object must be passed to the QCQP constructor first.
+To apply the *Suggest* and *Improve* methods on a QCQP, the corresponding CVXPY problem object must be passed to the QCQP constructor first.
 For example, if ``problem`` is a CVXPY problem object describing a QCQP, then the following code checks the validity and prepares the *Suggest* and *Improve* methods:
 ```
 qcqp = QCQP(problem)
 ```